List of state highways in Louisiana (3000–3049): Louisiana Highway 3038

+Louisiana Highway 3038 (LA 3038) runs 0.64 mi in Gonzales.

 Louisiana Highway 3039

+Louisiana Highway 3039 (LA 3039) runs 6.49 mi from Parks to Patin.

 Louisiana Highway 3040

 Louisiana Highway 3040 (LA 3040) runs 6.27 mi in a northwest to southeast direction from LA 24 in Bayou Cane to LA 661 in Houma.
 The route formerly had a spur that traveled 0.20 mi along South Hollywood Road to a junction with LA 24 in Houma.

 LA 3040 travels southeast from LA 24 in Bayou Cane and runs parallel to that route into the Houma city limits, where it becomes known as Martin Luther King Boulevard.
 Crossing South Hollywood Road, the local name changes to West Tunnel Boulevard.
 The route then curves eastward and divides onto the one-way pair of Honduras and Bond Streets as it passes just south of the downtown area.
 After about a dozen blocks, the travel lanes of LA 3040 converge, and the roadway passes through a tunnel underneath the Gulf Intracoastal Waterway.
 On the other side, LA 3040 continues as East Tunnel Boulevard and turns northeast across LA 57 (Grand Caillou Road) to its terminus at LA 661 (Howard Avenue).